hashicorp/terraform-provider-azurerm/website/docs/r/data_factory_linked_service_azure_sql_database.html.markdown

 * `additional_properties` - (Optional) A map of additional properties to associate with the Data Factory Linked Service Azure SQL Database.

+* `key_vault_password` - (Optional) A `key_vault_password` block as defined below.
+Use this argument to store SQL Server password in an existing Key Vault.
+It needs an existing Key Vault Data Factory Linked Service.

+---

+A `key_vault_password` block supports the following:

+* `linked_service_name` - (Required) Specifies the name of an existing Key Vault Data Factory Linked Service.

+* `secret_name` - (Required) Specifies the secret name in Azure Key Vault that stores SQL Server password.

+---

 ## Attributes Reference

 The following attributes are exported: